flybywiresim/website/src/posts/development_notam-2021-10.md

 ### ARINC 429

-We often talk about going to new lengths to bring extreme realism to the aircraft.
-This does not only apply to surface-level details, far from it; making a high-fidelity aircraft requires in-depth systems with simulation of details that are not documented in pilot training.
+We often talk about going to great lengths to bring realism to the A32NX.
+This does not just apply to surface-level details - making a high-fidelity aircraft requires simulating details that are not documented in pilot training references.

-Part of this is our initial version of the ARINC 429 implementation.
-For those unaware, [ARINC 429](https://en.wikipedia.org/wiki/ARINC_429) is a data transfer standard used in many airliners.
-It takes care of identifying, transporting and delivering data from and to various systems in the aircraft.
-It also ties in deeply with failure states on the A320 - indeed, a lot of the logic involved in displaying the unavailability of information or detecting faults in equipment relies on this protocol showing the correct failure indications on data labels.
+Part of this is the initial version of our ARINC 429 implementation.
+For those unaware, [ARINC 429](https://en.wikipedia.org/wiki/ARINC_429) is a data transfer standard used in many airliners which takes care of identifying, transporting and delivering data from and to various systems in the aircraft.
+It also ties in deeply with failure states on the A32NX - indeed, a lot of the logic involved in displaying the unavailability of information or detecting equipment faults relies on this protocol showing the correct failure indications on data labels.

 The A32NX now comes with ARINC 429 communications between some of its systems.
 While this is not tied to any visible effects for now, it lays a solid foundation for the work to come on abnormal operations and accurate display symbology in failure states.

 ### New New Flight Plan Manager

-As you all know, we have introduced in our experimental branch a new FMS based partly on the Working Title flight plan manager.
-While this brings a big improvement on its own, it's only the first step in achieving a system that has the same behaviour and design as the real deal.
+As you all know, we have introduced a new FMS in our experimental branch, which is partly based on the Working Title flight plan manager.
+While this brings a big improvement on its own, it's only the first step in achieving a system that has the same behaviour and systems design as the real deal.
 Our current version of the custom FMS does an additional layer of mapping to leg-form flight plans on top of the WT system, which works with waypoint-form flight plans.
-This is not how the real aircraft works, so we have decided to team up with [Synaptic Simulations](https://www.synapticsim.com/) to develop a completely custom flight plan manager layer that works directly with leg-form flight plans.
+This is not how the real aircraft works, so we teamed up with [Synaptic Simulations](https://synapticsim.com/) to develop a completely custom flight plan manager layer that works directly with leg-form flight plans.

-This new system is already in use in the A380X previews we showed you earlier this month, so you can check out part of its capabilities here:
+This new system is already in use in the A380X previews we showed you earlier last month, so you can check out part of its capabilities here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/f-AaNFihJAw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>